erictt/computer-science-learning/source/_posts/cs6210/spring-2023-test-3-preparation.md

 2. In the above scenario, assume that the client closes the file after writing to it.
 The coordinator for the shadow transaction tree that represents this client-server interaction is the client node.
 	1. [2 points] In the absence of any failures, what will happen upon the "close" call by the client?
-		1. When the client closes the file, the coordinator of the shadow transaction tree will initiate a commit process.
-This involves sending commit requests to the participating nodes(file server, directory server, and data server) and receiving their votes.
-If all the votes are positive, the coordinator will finalize the commit, and the temporary resources will be cleaned up.
+		1. When the client closes the file, the coordinator of the **shadow transaction tree** will initiate a **commit process**.
+This involves **sending commit requests to the participating nodes(file server, directory server, and data server) and receiving their votes**.
+If all the votes are **positive**, the coordinator will **finalize the commit**, and the temporary resources will be cleaned up.
 	2. [2 points] Suppose a 1-phase commit is used instead of 2-phase commit.
 Describe a failure scenario that may leave the system in an inconsistent state.
 		1. When the client successfully **writes to the data server** but **fails to update the directory** server before crashing.
 In this case, the file's data is written to the disk, but the directory server doesn't have the correct pointer to the file's data, leaving the system inconsistent.
 	3. [2 points]Explain why a 2-phase commit will NOT leave the system in an inconsistent state for the failure scenario you described above.